kyoungb/project_portfolio/projects/data-acquisition.md

 ## Information about how you determined that it was ethical / allowable to get the data that you gathered and/or how you implemented good scraping practice

 All of the information used here is country-level, aggregate data with no individual-level or personally identifiable information.

-The sources are major international organizations that publish data explicitly for public use in research and education, including:
+The sources themselves are major international organizations that publish data explicitly for public use in research and education, including:

 - World Bank GDP per capita indicators